 RandomVariate — generate random variates from a distribution

 EstimatedDistribution — estimate parametric or derived distribution from data

-FindDistributionParameters — find parameter estimates as rules
+FindDistributionParameters — find parameter estimates for a particular distribution

 DistributionFitTest — test how well data and a distribution fit

 Moment — moments of distributions and data